SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

         targetPort: 7900
         # NodePort will be assigned randomly if not set
 edgeNode:
-  ports: # You also can give object following manifest of container ports
+  ports: # You also can give objects following manifest of container ports
     - containerPort: 5900
       name: vnc
       protocol: TCP